reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/tenants/c8y_tenants_create.md

       --company string             Company name.
-Maximum 256 characters --contactName string         A contact name, for example an administrator, of the tenant --contactPhone string        An international contact phone number -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
+Maximum 256 characters --contactName string         A contact name, for example an administrator, of the tenant --contactPhone string        An international contact phone number -d, --data stringArray           static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --domain string              Domain name to be used for the tenant.
 Maximum 256 characters (accepts pipeline) -h, --help                       help for create
       --processingMode string      Cumulocity processing mode